Vehicle registration plates of Albania

-Current Vehicle Series
+Current series

 Private Vehicles

 A new format similar to the post-1994 Italian and post-2009 French plate designs has been introduced since 16 February 2011.
 The plates start with a blue strip at the left with 'AL' and redesigned double-headed eagle in white, 2 serial letters, security hologram, 3 digits, 2 serial letters on a rectangular white background, and end on the right with a blue strip that's supposed to show year of registration and regional code in white on.
 It has been observed that the last two identification elements are de facto not included while the font is more emphasized than the post-2002 one.
 Plates of all vehicles would experience a similar change.
 Critics claim that the color of the double headed eagle and strip is not representative of red and black colors of the Albanian flag.

 Private vehicle license plates have black borders and black texts on a white background.
 They follow a format [AB 123 FG].
 This format is national, irrespective of the vehicle's registered district.